 For Job Growth, Minneapolis Must Prepare Workforce

-Associate Vice President of Workforce Development Mike Christenson wrote the following op-ed piece for the Minneapolis Star Tribune on Sept.
+Associate Vice President of Strategic Partnerships Mike Christenson wrote the following op-ed piece for the Minneapolis Star Tribune on Sept.
 14, 2013:

 In 2004, the cities of St. Paul and Minneapolis locked horns in a vigorous competition for the headquarters of Allina Health Systems, which was looking to move from Minnetonka.

 Both cities desperately wanted those 2,000 jobs.
 St. Paul offered the Midway site, formerly Montgomery Ward.
 Minneapolis offered the Sears Tower on Chicago Avenue and Lake Street — a site then vacant and home to urban wildlife.
 The Allina board voted to move the state’s second largest nonprofit to Minneapolis, and today the Midtown Exchange, in the Phillips neighborhood, is a thriving hub for a rebounding neighborhood.

 It was a moment of triumph and a symbol of renaissance for a community once characterized as “Murderapolis” (in a New York Times article in 1996, during a spike in homicides).
 Yet, the most important economic development work had just begun.
 Our city’s leaders wisely understood that simply landing the deal was not enough for the neighborhood.

 For Minneapolis, capturing the full value of the Midtown Exchange meant delivering new jobs and income into the surrounding households.
 The Midtown Exchange model, greatly praised, represents only a start on a problem our next mayor will have to face every day — how to raise up the lowest-income urban populations in a prosperous city.
 That is the Minneapolis workforce challenge right now, and it won’t be solved by a hot real-estate market alone.